“Just this side of heaven is a place called Rainbow Bridge.”

 Jason was an Adult Dog who was rescued from the streets at 1AM in the morning with the help of his reporter, Ms. Rhea, our very dedicated volunteers and his namesake Grab driver, Kuya Jason.
 He was such in a bad condition, requiring emergency vet attention, for 3 full days prior to being rescued.
 His was a severe case of TVT, it was already all over his body and he tested positive for erlichia.
 He fought ’til the end: he was even revived 3 times but it was already his time to enjoy dog heaven.
 He lost his battle but we gave him a fighting chance.
 We assured him he was loved.

 Potchi was a senior dog and was a stray for most of her life.
 She was sweet and loving, but struggling, alone and homeless.
 She was reposted for help but no one stepped up to give her a chance.
 Potchi was really sick: she was anemic, had sarcoptic mange and tested positive for Ehrlichiosis.
 But after dedicated care in the Bulacan Shelter, she bloomed into a healthier and more content version of herself.
+She started to gain weight and started to finally smile.
 Unfortunately, she wasn’t long for the world anymore and passed quietly in her sleep.
 But at least we know that in the end, she had a family and found a place she could call her home.